fncbook/fnc/chapter12/upwind.md

 Any numerical method we choose has an analogous property.

 (definition-upwind-numdomdep)=
-::::{proof:definition} Numerical domain of dependence Let $U_{i,j}$ be the approximate solution of an evolutionary PDE at $x=x_i$, $t=t_j$ from a numerical method, when the initial condition is given by $U_{i,0}$ for all $i$.
+::::{prf:definition} Numerical domain of dependence Let $U_{i,j}$ be the approximate solution of an evolutionary PDE at $x=x_i$, $t=t_j$ from a numerical method, when the initial condition is given by $U_{i,0}$ for all $i$.
 The **numerical domain of dependence** of the method at $(x_i,t_j)$ is the set of all $x_i$ such that $U_{i,0}$ can possibly affect $U_{i,j}$.
 ::::

 (example-upwind-centered)=
-::::{proof:example}
+::::{prf:example}
 In {eq}`advectioncc`, suppose we discretize $u_x$ by a centered difference,

 :::{math}